Working to achieve a complete count in 2020

 In addition to our work in Sacramento County, the Foundation has been selected by the State of California to serve as one of ten Administrative Community-Based Organizations (ACBO); in this role, we are coordinating a coalition of organizations across a 17-county swath of Northern California—including the El Dorado, Placer, and Yolo counties—to encourage residents to complete the Census.

-Register below to get email updates about Census 2020 from the Foundation.
+Register below to get email updates about Census 2020.

-Have questions about the Foundation's work related to Census 2020?
-Please contact firstname.lastname@example.org.
+Please contact firstname.lastname@example.org with questions about the Foundation's work related to Census 2020.